-If you have worked in a noisy environment in the past, or even presently, or have served in the military,...
+If you have worked, or are currently working, in a noisy environment, or have served in the military, you may...

 WELCOME TO CULFORD FAMILY HEARING

-Experience exceptional service and quality from a professional you can trust.
+Experience exceptional service and quality from a professional you can trust, right here in Collingwood.

 We understand hearing loss affects everyone differently and we are committed to finding a solution that works for you.
 As a locally owned and independent audiology clinic our reputation is important to us.
 We want to build our business through trust, quality and exceptional service.

 With a full-time registered Audiologist, we offer hearing tests for all ages, from as young as 6 months old.
 We have state of the art equipment with the latest technology including instruments specific to the testing of babies.
 We also have a video otoscope that allows the patient to see inside their ear canal as it is being examined and can also take photos of the patient’s ear, which can then be emailed if required.

 We work closely with patients to identify a hearing solution that best meets their individual needs.
 We prescribe hearing aids after assessing the patient’s hearing loss, lifestyle, and budget, among other factors.
 Each hearing aid is customized for the patient with follow up care including adjusting, maintaining and servicing.
 As an independent clinic, we offer a wide range of hearing aid manufacturers.

 Conveniently located in the Cranberry Mews plaza located at 10 Keith Avenue, Unit 102, in Collingwood, Ontario.
 There is plenty of free parking right outside the office.
 Our brand new, warm and inviting office space makes you feel right at home.
 Culford Family Hearing is a modern hearing clinic with a comfortable and relaxed atmosphere.
 Owner and Audiologist Curt Culford invites you to come in today to see how he can help you!

 Quality of Service